 Major functions are:

-To control unfair means & practice of trading in the market
+- To control unfair means & practices of trading in the market